LongLLaVA: Scaling Multi-modal LLMs to 1000 Images Efficiently via a Hybrid Architecture: Applications

-In science domain, we focus on geology and deal with understanding remote sensing images.
-In the field of remote sensing, models are required to perform Visual Question Answering (VQA) based on high-resolution remote sensing images~\citep{zhou2024towards}.
-We followed SkySenseGPT~\citep{luo2024skysensegpt}, the latest MLLM in this domain.
-We selected the latest FIT-RSFG-VQA task from their work, which is designed to evaluate a model's fine-grained perception capabilities and instruction-following ability in this domain.
-As shown in Table~\ref{tab:app2-1}, LongLLaVA maintains excellent performance among all models.
-Moreover, after fine-tuning the model on some remote sensing data, its performance improved further, surpassing existing SOTA models.
+In the scientific domain, we focus on geology and the interpretation of remote sensing imagery, which requires models to perform VQA on high-resolution satellite images~\citep{zhou2024towards}.
+Following the recent work of SkySenseGPT~\citep{luo2024skysensegpt}, a state-of-the-art MLLM for this field, we adopt the FIT-RSFG-VQA task~\citep{luo2024skysensegpt} to evaluate models on fine-grained perception and instruction-following abilities.

-Since the image resolution in FIT-RSFG-VQA is only 512$\times$512, to showcase LongLLaVA's capability in high-resolution remote sensing image understanding, we conducted a case study.
-We extracted two remote sensing images from STAR~\citep{li2024star}, with resolutions of 1024$\times$768 and 3327$\times$4083 respectively.